-Financial technology (fintech) is the fastest growing technology and financial sector in the financial domain ().
+Financial technology (fintech) is the fastest growing technology and financial sector in the financial domain (Alam et al., 2019).
 Fintech states the financial solution to financial difficulties backed by advanced informational technology.

 According to the National Digital Research Center (NDRC), fintech is a term to refer to innovations in financial services.
 The main objective is to assist the government in encouraging financial inclusion by maximizing the use of technology in various aspects of financial services.
-Fintech has the opportunity to improve the quality of human life through transparency, cost reduction, eliminating the role of intermediaries, and easier access to financial information ().
-Fintech exists to bridge the community that is not reached by financial services ().
+Fintech has the opportunity to improve the quality of human life through transparency, cost reduction, eliminating the role of intermediaries, and easier access to financial information (Zavolokina et al., 2016).
+Fintech exists to bridge the community that is not reached by financial services (Salampasis and Mention, 2018).

 It first appeared in the UK; fintech came in the form of a peer-to-peer (P2P) lending named Zopa.
 At that time, Zopa saw an opportunity to present financial services in the form of easy access, reasonable interest, and promising investments.
 After that, there was the Funding Circle, which distributed more than 40,000 loans to small businesses.
 After success in Europe, several countries such as America and China began using Fintech.
-Today, China even has phenomenal digital financial growth () with the most massive P2P lending in the world ().
+Today, China even has phenomenal digital financial growth (Zhou et al., 2018) with the most massive P2P lending in the world (Stern et al., 2017).
 The majority of banks in China focus on digital and fintech services by investing in many fields such as blockchain, big data, and artificial intelligence.